-In addition to the admission requirements as stipulated in 1.4. (and Rulebook 2019, p.48), under the heading General Information, the following is required:
+In addition to the admission requirements as stipulated in 1.4. under the heading General Information and on p.48 in the Rulebook 2019), the following is required:

-- The candidate must hold a four-year B.A.
-(FA) degree or equivalent (NQF level 8). - A mark of 65% for creative work in the final year of undergraduate study is required.
-In addition, a mark of 65% for Art History 4 (NQF level 8) is required for the dissertation option and 60% for the thesis option. - Alternative admission routes, such as recognition of prior learning or alternative assessment protocols, may be provided for students who do not meet the admission requirements, but who show exceptional potential in the fine arts. - A portfolio of creative work (or documentary proof of alternative art actions), not older than five years, must be presented to the Department. - A short-written research proposal must accompany the application. - Admission to the course is subject to approval by the Head of Department/Departmental Chair, on advice by The Postgraduate Committee. - In certain instances, an oral or written examination on a prescribed reading list could be requested.
+- The candidate must hold an M.A.
+(FA) degree or equivalent (NQF level 9). - A portfolio for creative work of not older than 5 years (or documentary proof of alternative art actions), need to be presented.
+In addition, a mark of 65% for a M.A.
+Fine Arts degree or an equivalent NQF level 9 qualification is required. - A short-written research proposal must accompany the application consisting of 5-12 pages. - Admission to the course is subject to approval by the Head of Department/Departmental Chair, on advice by The Postgraduate Committee. - In certain instances, an oral or written examination on a prescribed reading list could be requested. - In certain instances, an oral or a written examination on a prescribed reading list may be requested.